 (1) Forming talent, including teachers and future Ph.D.s;

 (2) Expanding access to high-quality literacy instruction in classrooms and out-of-school spaces such as summer camps and community literacy centers, both in the United States and internationally; and

 (3) Conducting research to uncover effective teaching practice.

 The CLE fosters collaboration between Notre Dame's Department of English, the College of Arts and Letters, and the Alliance for Catholic Education’s Teaching Fellows program.
 The CLE harnesses the shared expertise of these groups to determine what is known about powerful literacy teaching and learning and what we will need to know in order to meet the challenges and opportunities of literacy education in the future.

-The Center for Literacy Education is located in Brownson Hall, at the heart of campus behind the Main Building and the Basilica of the Sacred Heart.
-We are located adjacent to Visitation Hall, home of the Institute for Educational Initiatives.
+The Center for Literacy Education is located in Visitation Hall, at the heart of campus behind the Main Building and the Basilica of the Sacred Heart.
 Come find us!